Now accepting new client matters Toronto · Ontario

 Pre- and post-judgment interest

 Interest accrues on the amount owed from the date the cause of action arose (pre-judgment interest) and from the date of the judgment until it is paid (post-judgment interest).
 The rate is set quarterly by the Ontario government.
+Use our Small Claims Court calculator to estimate the pre-judgment interest on your claim, or the dedicated prejudgment interest calculator if that is all you need.

 Is it worth the cost?